Verteego/vds-doc/installation.rst

 You should have a running Google Cloud platform account and the SDK installed.
 It this is already the case you can directly proceed to step 2.

 - Install GCloud SDK : https://cloud.google.com/sdk/docs/
-- Configure your account and project:
+- Configure your account and project

 ::